N |

 (A possible exception for some speakers are small animals which are always carried, e.g. hamsters.
 This seems to be more common in Serbia.)

-With a se², the impf. verb odnositi («) (but not the related perf. verb!) has a specific meaning: relate, behave towards.
+With a se², the impf. verb odnositi («) (but not the related perf. verb!) has some specific meanings: relate, behave towards.

 The meaning relate requires objects expressed with na¨ + A, and often translates to English apply and similar verbs: